leandroibov/grype-menu/README.md

 ## 🚀 About This Project

 This script fills a gap in the open-source vulnerability scanning ecosystem by providing **report filtering capabilities that Grype doesn't natively support via CLI commands**.
 While Grype DB v6 now includes KEV and EPSS data (issues #1511 and #1973), it lacks built-in filtering options for these critical prioritization signals.
+The HTML report template does not properly filter KEV or EPSS vulnerabilities! (tested September 19, 2026)

 ### Issues Addressed